 Rule 5101:2-33-26 | The county child abuse and neglect memorandum of understanding.

-(A) The county child abuse and neglect memorandum of understanding, hereinafter referred to as the memorandum, is a document that sets forth the normal operating procedures to be employed by all concerned officials in the execution of their respective responsibilities pursuant to division (J)(2) of section 2151.421 of the Revised Code when conducting a child abuse or neglect assessments/investigations.
+(A) The county child abuse and neglect memorandum of understanding, hereinafter referred to as the memorandum, is a document that sets forth the normal operating procedures to be employed by all concerned officials in the execution of their respective responsibilities when conducting a child abuse or neglect assessments/investigations.
 The purpose of the memorandum is to delineate clearly the role and responsibilities of each official or agency in assessing or investigating child abuse or neglect in the county.
 The respective duties and requirements of all involved shall be addressed in the memorandum.

-(1) The juvenile judge of the county or the juvenile judge's representative; or if there is more than one juvenile judge in the county, a juvenile judge or the juvenile judge's representative selected by the juvenile judges or, if they are unable to do so for any reason, the juvenile judge who is senior in point of service or the senior juvenile judge's representative.
+(1) The juvenile judge of the county or the juvenile judge's representative with approval from the juvenile judge; or if there is more than one juvenile judge in the county, a juvenile judge or the juvenile judge's representative selected by the juvenile judges or, if they are unable to do so for any reason, the juvenile judge who is senior in point of service or the senior juvenile judge's representative.

 (2) The county peace officer.

-(3) All chief municipal peace officers within the county.
+(3) Chief peace officers of all political subdivisions within the county.

-(4) Other law enforcement officers who handle child abuse and neglect cases in the county.
+(4) Other law enforcement officers, designated by the chief of their department, assigned to investigate child abuse and neglect cases in the county.

 (5) The prosecuting attorney of the county.

-(1) A statement that failure to follow procedures set forth in the memorandum by the concerned officials is not grounds for, and shall not result in the dismissal of any charges or complaints arising from any reported case of abuse or neglect or the suppression of any evidence obtained as a result of any reported child abuse or neglect and does not give, and shall not be construed as giving, any rights or grounds for appeal or post-conviction relief to any person.
+(1) A statement that failure to follow procedures set forth in the memorandum by the concerned officials is not grounds for, and shall not result in the dismissal of any charges or complaints arising from any reported case of abuse or neglect or the suppression of any evidence obtained as a result of any reported child abuse or neglect and does not give, and shall not be construed as giving, any rights or grounds for appeal or post-conviction relief to any person pursuant to section 2151.4223 of the Revised Code.

 (2) The PCSA's system for receiving reports of child abuse and neglect twenty-four hours per day, seven days per week.
 If the PCSA contracts with an outside source to receive after-hour calls, a copy of a signed agreement shall be attached to the memorandum which indicates that all reports with identifying and demographic information of the reporter and principals of the report will be forwarded to a designated PCSA worker within an hour of receipt and that confidentiality requirements will be met.
 In addition, when the PCSA contracts with an outside source, the PCSA shall include in the memorandum its system for informing the general public of the after-hours phone number, as applicable.

-(3) The roles and responsibilities of all concerned officials for responding to emergency and non-emergency reports of child abuse and neglect.
+(3) The roles and responsibilities of all concerned officials for responding to emergency and non-emergency reports of child abuse and neglect pursuant to section 2151.4221 of the Revised Code.

 (4) A system for consultation among subscribers as it is deemed necessary to protect children.
 The county's system for consultation shall include at a minimum the PCSA's protocol for consulting with law enforcement, the prosecuting attorney's office, the juvenile judge, and if applicable, the children's advocacy center established pursuant to section 2151.426 of the Revised Code, for any cases which may require their intervention or assistance.